-Median fold changes vary between 0.174 for Ile de France and 0.207 for Hauts de France. Île de France is the region where the lockdown has had the strongest effect on the R_t , contrary to expectations based on news reports.
-We used a linear model to investigate the relations between R_t fold change as a dependent variable and regional population size, population density, and difference between pre- and postlockdown population sizes as explanatory variables.
+Median fold changes vary between 0.174 for \hat{I} le de France and 0.207 for Hauts de France. \hat{I} le de France is the region where the lockdown has had the strongest effect on the R_t , contrary to expectations based on news reports.
+We used a linear model to investigate the relations between R_t fold change as a dependent variable and regional population size, population density, and difference between pre- and post-lockdown population sizes as explanatory variables.
 This difference between pre- and post-lockdown population sizes is due to migrations between regions during the few days surrounding the lockdown decree.
 Our linear model has an adjusted R^2 of 0.45.
-Only population density has a significant p-value of 0.02, with a negative correlation.
+For each variable included in the model, we asked whether the corresponding coefficient in the linear regression was significantly different from 0.
+The most significant association we found was with population density, with a p-value of 0.02 and a negative correlation.

 We compared the adjustement of the mixture model compared to that of model 1 by computing sums of squared errors over each day up to May 11.
 Squared errors are calculated for each sample between daily numbers of deaths and the numbers of deaths as predicted by each model.
-We found that the mixture model has a smaller error at 257950 (95% CI : 193776-345351) than model 1 at 283397 (95% CI : 211504-379692), representing a reduction of about 9% (Supplementary Figure 4).
-The reduction in error made by using a mixture model also varies depending on the region (Supplementary Figure 5), with the largest improvement observed in Île de France.
-There is support in the data for using a mixture model as shown by the difference between posterior and prior distributions (Supplementary Figure 2).
+We found that the mixture model has a smaller error at 257950 (95% CI: 193776-345351) than model 1 at 283397 (95% CI: 211504-379692), representing a reduction of about 9% (Supplementary Figure 9).
+The reduction in error made by using a mixture model also varies depending on the region (Supplementary Figure 10), with the largest improvement observed in Île de France.
+There is support in the data for using a mixture model as shown by the difference between posterior and prior distributions (Supplementary Figure 7).

-However, predictions on the last week of data when fitting on the corresponding prefix of data are not enhanced through the mixture model with total squared error equal 12975 (95% CI : 7335 ; 34699) when compared to model 1 (12350 [95% CI : 7051 ; 25307]).
+However, predictions on the last week of data when fitting on the corresponding prefix of data are not enhanced through the mixture model with total squared error equal 12975 (95% CI: 7335; 34699) when compared to model 1 (12350 [95% CI: 7051; 25307]).
 A more thorough evaluation of prediction performances, such as cross-validation, would be necessary to conclude on the general predictive capacity of both models.